Pinterest In the Making Conference

 Pinterest is launching a new and approved way to comment on pins which include:

-- You can now like comments left on your pins
+- You can now like comments left on all pins (yours and others)

 - You can reply to all comments